josephlhall/draft-dt-iasa20-proposal/draft-dt-iasa20-proposal.md

 there can be confusion or mismatches in roles.
 For example, to the extent that ISOC staff besides the IAD become engaged in administrative work for the IETF, to whom do they report?
 The IAOC, the IAD, or their management at ISOC?
-Even if the reporting line for such staff were more clear, clearly there are power dynamics in this role that might pull an ISOC-assigned IETF staffer in directions that might not be in the best interests of IETF, consciously or unconsciously.
+Ultimately, any employee will recognize their primary responsibility to their employer (i.e,.
+ISOC, and specifically to their ISOC management chain).
+Even in a well-balanced relationship between the IETF and ISOC, this leads to conflicting priorities and availability, with the ISOC staff person having to continuously explain and validate IETF priorities within the ISOC reporting chain.

 Furthermore, when we're in a position where we need more staff support, it's not obvious what the most appropriate path is to obtain